lchrennew/es-fetch-api/README.md

 # ES-Fetch-API

-Very very very powerful, expansible http client for both node.js and browser.
+Very very very powerful, extensible http client for both node.js and browser.

 ## Why should you use ES-Fetch API?